Ezekiel 31 – Egypt Will Fall as Assyria Did Before

 I made it beautiful with a multitude of branches,

 So that all the trees of Eden envied it,

 That were in the garden of God.’

 a.
-Thus it was beautiful in greatness and in the length of its branches: Assyria was noted not only for its power, but also for its beauty and the broad reach of their influence.
+Thus it was beautiful in greatness and in the length of its branches: Assyria was noted not only for its power but also for its beauty and the broad reach of its influence.
 What was true of the already fallen empire of Assyria was also true of the soon to be judged Egypt.

 b.
 No tree in the garden of God was like it in beauty: God represented the other nations of the world as other trees, such as cedars, or the fir, or the chestnut.
 None of them compared to Assyria in its day.
 Yet even this was the work of God; Yahweh said, “I made it beautiful.”